 In 1987 psychologist Dr. Francine Shapiro made the chance observation that eye movements can reduce the intensity of disturbing thoughts, under certain conditions.
 Initially, Dr. Shapiro called her model Eye movement desensitization (EMD).
 Dr. Shapiro studied the effects scientifically and 1989, she reported success using EMDR to treat survivors of trauma in the journal of traumatic stress.

 Through the years, the focus of treatment changed from desensitization to include the multi faceted impact of reprocessing all aspects of negative maladaptive information to adaptive healthy useful resolution.

 HOW IT WORKS

+EMDR is an 8 phase approach that focuses on integrating the past, present and future experiences.
 When a disturbing event occurs, it can get locked in the brain with the original picture, sounds, thoughts, feelings and body sensations.
 This material can combine factual material with fantasy and with images that stand for the actual event or feelings about it.
 EMDR seems to stimulate the information and allows the brain to process the experience.
 That may be what is happening in REM or dream sleep – eye movements (tones or tactical) may help to process the unconscious material.
 It is your own brain that will be doing the healing, you are the one in control.